'SNL' Trump cabinet fantasy league

 The world needs way more of the "Baby Cobra" comedian, so why not on "SNL?"

-James Brolin as Energy Secretary pick Rick Perry
+James Brolin as Energy Secretary Rick Perry

 Brolin could be a double win for the late night show if his wife Barbra Streisand tags along as a musical guest.

-Leslie Jones as Director of Communications for the White House Office of Public Liason Omarosa Manigault
+Leslie Jones as Communications Director for White House Office of Public Liason Omarosa Manigault

 Jones is a fan favorite on "SNL."
 The two women both appear in the forthcoming film, "We Are Family."